roussel-ryan/AcceleratorControl/README.md

 # Accelerator Control
-Control system code for doing GP optimization at AWA
+Control system code for accelerators

 Code is organized as follows
 ----------------------------